banner

 Users who use systemd-boot are probably familiar with the automatic update method using pacman hooks (see systemd boot - Automatic Updates).
 The document provides two methods:

-1. Install systemd-boot-pacman-hook (which essentially downloads systemd-boot.hook)
+1. Install systemd-boot-pacman-hook (essentially downloading systemd-boot.hook)

 2. Manually write the given content to /etc/pacman.d/hooks/100-systemd-boot.hook.